From Battling My Son’s Screen Time Addiction to Building AI & Robotics Youth Foundation

 Understanding the Enemy

-As someone who’s spent two decades in tech—from Newegg to Cloudflare to Amazon—I understood the mechanics of digital addiction.
+As someone who’s spent two decades in tech, I understood the mechanics of digital addiction.
 There are three elements that make something addictive: potency (how rewarding it feels), immediacy (how quickly you get the reward), and frequency (how often you can access it).

 I couldn’t change how potent these platforms were—billion-dollar companies designed them to be irresistible.
-I couldn’t alter their immediacy—that instant gratification was baked in.
+I couldn’t alter their immediacy—that instant gratification taps into biology shaped over millions of years of evolution: the brain’s natural pull toward quick rewards, novelty, and stimulation.
 But frequency?
 That was the only lever I could pull.
 Yet I realized I’d been approaching it all wrong—focusing solely on restriction rather than replacement.

 The Pivot: From Problem to Solution

 Restrictions weren’t working.
 Time limits became battles.
-Parental controls became puzzles to solve.
+Parental controls introduced day-to-day friction between my son and us, turning what should have been ordinary family routines into constant negotiations.
 I realized I was fighting a losing war because I was trying to create a vacuum without filling it with something equally compelling.

 Then it hit me: What if instead of competing against these platforms, I could create something that competed for my son’s attention?
 Something that hit the same psychological buttons but channeled them toward learning and growth?